History and Traditions

 The foundation of all K-State traditions is a solid commitment to putting others first.
 In 1858, Bluemont Central College, a private institution, opened in Manhattan, Kansas, and it was only a few short years later that Kansas was admitted to the Union.
 Nearly immediately, efforts began to establish a state university, and Bluemont Central College was converted to the Kansas State Agricultural College in 1863.

-The institution that later became known as Kansas State University, or K-State, was the nation's first operational land-grant university, and the only in Kansas.
+The institution that later became known as Kansas State University, or K-State, was the nation's first operational land-grant university.
 This meant K-State was tasked with teaching agriculture, science, military science and engineering to any interested student, as well as seeking to better the lives of others through research and service.
 For more than 150 years, we have taken this obligation to heart.
 Whether it means making a stranger feel welcome on campus, cheering on a teammate or developing a vaccine that saves lives, we are committed to the Wildcat Way.

 The Wildcat Way